 Today, cherries are in demand.
 The cherry trees are actually difficult fruit trees to grow and keep alive because they don’t tolerate wetness.
 They’re also susceptible to several viruses, as well as bacterial canker, cytospora canker, brown rot, root rot and crown rot.

-In commercial production, cherries are harvested by using a mechanized “shaker,” but handpicking is also widely used to harvest the fruit and avoid damage to the cherries and trees.
+In commercial production, cherries are harvested by using a mechanized “shaker,” but handpicking is also widely used to harvest the fruit and avoid damage to the fruit and trees.

 Consuming sweet and tart cherries is completely safe for adults and children.
-Cherries may cause an allergic reaction in people who are sensitive.
+They may cause an allergic reaction in people who are sensitive.

 There is not enough research to indicate if large doses for medicinal purposes are completely safe.
 If you consume large doses, or cherry supplements, inform your doctor and keep track of your bodily responses before continuing the treatment.